Our pasta e fagioli (pasta and beans) is an Italian dinner favorite with a mix of beans, ditalini pasta, and a rich tomato sauce.

 Salt and pepper

 We recommend sea salt or kosher salt and freshly ground black pepper.
-To make the soup slightly spicy, you can add red pepper flakes.

 Add drained and rinsed beans, vegetable broth, and canned tomatoes, and season with salt and black pepper.

-Simmer on medium heat for about 15 minutes, then stir in the pasta and simmer for another 10 to 12 minutes or until the pasta is al dente.
+Now, stir in the pasta and simmer for another 10 to 12 minutes or until al dente.

 Tip: we recommend undercooking the pasta slightly, especially if you plan to make this for meal prep.

-Add more broth if you like a thinner, more soupy pasta e fagioli.
+Add more broth if you like a thinner, soupy pasta e fagioli.
 Consistency is a matter of preference for this dish.
 You can have it as thin or as thick as you like.

 Serving suggestions

-- Rosemary focaccia with our easy no-knead method
+- Rosemary focaccia with our easy no-knead method.

-- 10-minute crostini: a perfect soup partner to sop up those saucy leftovers
+- 10-minute crostini: a perfect soup partner to sop up those saucy leftovers.

-- Homemade croutons: a 20-minute recipe that shows you how to cook croutons at home
+- Homemade croutons: a 20-minute recipe that shows you how to cook croutons at home.

-- Roasted broccoli with a refreshing lemon-garlic sauce
+- Roasted broccoli with a refreshing lemon-garlic sauce.

-- Baked zucchini with breadcrumbs and fresh Italian herbs
+- Baked zucchini with breadcrumbs and fresh Italian herbs.

-- Tomato salad: an easy 15-minute salad with fresh tomatoes and basil
+- Tomato salad: an easy 15-minute salad with fresh tomatoes and basil.

-- Roasted eggplant brushed with garlic and fresh herbs
+- Roasted eggplant brushed with garlic and fresh herbs.

 Storage

-Freezer: this recipe is not suitable for freezing.
+Freezer: this recipe is unsuitable for freezing as pasta doesn’t thaw well.

 Pasta e Fagioli